 Conclusion: The Razer Blade 15 for Flight Simulator 2020

 The Razer Blade 15 Base Model completes the positive overall picture with excellent mobility.
 The compact laptop weighs only 4.6 lbs and fits in any standard backpack.
 The battery life for pure video playback is a very good 8:25 hours – a great value for a gaming notebook.
-The laptop lasts a good 4 hours in PCMark 8 Work, which simulates a working day.
+The 2nd Best Laptop for Flight Simulator 2020 lasts a good 4 hours in PCMark 8 Work, which simulates a working day.
 The Razer Blade 15 – like almost all gaming notebooks – is only suitable for gaming on the go to a limited extent.
 On the one hand, the battery barely lasts an hour in this case, and on the other hand, the performance is throttled down without a connected charging cable to such an extent that current blockbusters can hardly be played smoothly in medium to high graphics settings.

-Ranking Third: The New HP Pavillion Gaming 15
+3rd Best Laptop for Flight Simulator 2020: The New HP Pavillion Gaming 15

 - Relatively quiet fans